Statistics Explained

 Fatal accidents at work

-The long-term evaluation of the indicator for fatal accidents at work for the period 2010 to 2020 shows significant progress towards the SD objectives.
-The short-term evaluation for the period 2015 to 2020 also shows significant progress towards the SD objectives.
+The long-term evaluation of the indicator for fatal accidents at work for the period 2010 to 2021 shows significant progress towards SD objectives.
+The short-term evaluation for the period 2016 to 2021 shows moderate progress towards the SD objectives.

-Fatal accidents at work are those occurring during the course of employment and leading to the death of the victim within one year; commuting accidents occurring between the home and the workplace are excluded.
+Fatal accidents at work are those occurring during the course of employment and leading to the death of the victim within one year — commuting accidents occurring between the home and the workplace are excluded from data at EU level.
 The incidence rate refers to the number of accidents per 100 000 persons in employment.
-Data presented in this section are collected in the framework of the administrative data collection 'European Statistics on Accidents at Work (ESAW)[27].
-As an exception, fatal road traffic accidents at work are not included in the data from the Netherlands.
+Data presented in this section are collected in the framework of the administrative data collection.
+[25] As an exception, fatal road traffic accidents at work are not included in the data from the Netherlands.

-A line chart with three lines showing number of fatal accidents at work per 100,000 workers, by sex, in the EU from 2010 to 2020.
-The lines show numbers for women, men and the total population.
+A line chart with three lines showing fatal accidents at work, by sex, as number per 100 000 workers, in the EU from 2010 to 2021.
+The lines represent figures for women, men and the total population.

 Source: Eurostat (sdg_08_60)